-Section 320(1) of the Act requires the Electoral Commission to keep a copy of returns furnished under Divisions 4 and 5.
-The AEC meets this requirement by keeping the returns in hard copy and also publishing returns on its website.
+Section 320(1) of the Electoral Act requires the Electoral Commission to keep a copy of returns furnished under Divisions 4 and 5.
+The AEC meets this requirement by publishing returns on its website.
 Section 320(4) does not allow a person to peruse or obtain a copy of a return under Division 4 or 5 until after the end of 24 weeks after the polling day in the election to which the return relates.
-At the end of the 24 week period the AEC makes returns available on its website.
-Returns relating to the 2013 election were published on the AEC website on 24 February 2014.
+At the end of the 24 week period the AEC publishes returns on its website.
+Returns relating to the 2016 federal election were published on the AEC website on 19 December 2016.